joeromine/chatGptFunction/README.md

 - Add chatGpt API Key to file

 ## Running the App
- - set statment varable to be a statment that needs to be evaluates
+ - set statement variable to be a statement that needs to be evaluated
  - run app
    - node index.js
  - The output should be displayed in the console or an error